dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 **Local - Des Plaines**

 ### Des Plaines Memory
-Check out this fabulous collection of photographs, letters, postcards and more, all detailing Des Plaines' rich history.
+Check out this fabulous collection of local newspapers, photographs, letters, postcards and more, all detailing Des Plaines' rich history.
 Join the many who have found their relatives in these images.
 In library only.

 ### Des Plaines Telephone Directories
 Track down your relatives and ancestors who lived in Des Plaines and neighboring communities.
 In library only.